 Instructions

 - In a nonstick pan on medium, heat a little oil.
-Add your eggs and without stirring cook until set.
+Add eggs and without stirring cook until set.
+Sometimes I put a lid on pan and lower heat.
 Transfer to cutting board, let cool off and then roll into log and slice into thin strips.
 Set aside.

-- Place your pork strips into a bowl, season with salt, pepper and add your cornstarch, mixing well.
+- Place pork strips into a bowl, season with salt, pepper and add cornstarch, mixing well.
 In a clean skillet add a little more oil.
-Add your pork and saute until lightly browned.
+Add pork and saute until lightly browned.
 Transfer to a plate or bowl.

-- If you need it add another drop of oil and pour in your mushrooms and ginger.
+- If you need it add another drop of oil and add in mushrooms and ginger.
 Once the mushrooms have started to brown season with salt & pepper.
-Add your cabbage (set aside about 1/2 cup to sprinke on top), green onions, soy sauce, vinegar and pork.
-Cook, stirring occasionally, a few more minutes or until your cabbage is wilted slightly and pork cooked through.
-Remove from heat and sprinkle on your egg slices.
+Add cabbage (set aside about 1/2 cup to sprinkle on top), green onions, soy sauce, vinegar and pork.
+Cook, stirring occasionally, a few more minutes or until cabbage is wilted slightly and pork cooked through.
+Remove from heat and sprinkle on egg slices.

 - Warm your tortillas in the oven or in the microwave for about 5-10 minutes.